-Sometimes you might find yourself with a ground / buzz problem.
-This can be a truly frustrating experience and can really kill the fun of building your own guitar.
-But, it really doesn’t have to be such a nightmare.
-You just need to trace your steps; that’s really it.
-This is all just logic.
-The answer to the problem is there somewhere; you just have to find it.
+When building your guitar, it’s easy to find yourself with a ground or buzz problem, which can be truly frustrating at times.
+But it doesn’t have to be such a nightmare — you just need to retrace your steps.
+If you logically track the signal path, you can always find where the problem is.
 So, with that in mind, let’s take a look at things to think about when troubleshooting guitar wiring problems.

 A Few Things to Consider When Troubleshooting Guitar Wiring Problems:

-In order to get around the fact that I am not actually sitting next to you as you work through this problem, I have to make the following assumptions:
+Since I’m not actually sitting next to you as you work through this issue, I have to make the following assumptions:

-- You know what you are doing.
-By this, I mean that you know how to use a soldering gun, read wiring diagrams (at least basic ones), and you own and know how to use a digital voltmeter.
+- You know how to use a soldering gun, read wiring diagrams (at least basic ones), and you own and know how to use a digital voltmeter.
 You might be able to get away without the voltmeter, but you will need soldering skills and a soldering IRON.
 Never use a soldering GUN on your guitar because it can ruin your guitar’s pickups from an amazing distance.

-If you are not sure what you are doing, don’t be too proud to march on down to your local qualified guitar repair tech, and ask him to finish the job for you.
+If you’re not sure what you’re doing, don’t be too proud to march on down to your local qualified guitar repair tech, and ask him to finish the job for you.
 Once they have done the work, you can always look under the hood and examine their handy work to see what you can learn.

 - Your cables are in perfect working order, they’re of good quality, and they’re shielded.

-- All of your pickups and your amplifier are in perfect working order.
+- Your pickups and your amplifier are in perfect working order.
 If the amplifier has a three-prong plug you have it plugged into a three-prong outlet.